 Consumer Electronics > GPS > GPS Systems

 Photography > Digital Cameras

-Important: Don't try to get around these allowances, for example, by listing your items in another (potentially wrong) category.
-Listing items in the wrong category is a breach of our search and browse manipulation policy.
+Important: Listing items in the wrong category in an attempt to avoid these limits is a breach of our search and browse manipulation policy.

 Please ensure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.